RamseyInHouse/wp-ramsey-batch/README.md

 ### Create a batch job class and register the job
 Begin by creating a class for your batch job with a basic `__construct` method.
 Your class _must_ extend the `\RamseySolutions\RamseyBatch\BatchJob` class.

-The filter `ramsey-batch-jobs` allows you to hook a class method to register your batch job into the UI.

 ```php
 <?php
 namespace MyAppNamespace\Batch;